koutianqi/koutianqi.github.io/_pages/about.md

 Area of research
 -----
 I do research on Philosophy of Science and Philosophy of Machine Learning.
 In my past research，I applied experimental method such as network analysis and theoretical method such as peer prediction.
 Currently, I apply mixed methods in my dissertation project - philosophical analyses and ethnography.
 My dissertation project aims to develop new methods of justification for ML research through conceptual analyses and fieldwork.
+In doing this, I hope to cultivate more robust scientific reasoning based on ML.

 Research experiences
 -----